slash-tmp/date-poll/README.md

 ## Deployment

+### Staging environment

-[Heroku](https://www.heroku.com) is used to handle deployement:
+[Heroku](https://www.heroku.com) is used to handle staging deployements:

-- **Preview environment**: each pull request on `main` branch will trigger a new deployment.
-The URL is available on the GitHub PR page.
+- Each pull request on `main` branch will trigger a new deployment.
+The URL is available on the GitHub PR.

-- **Production environment**: the `main` branch is deployed on [https://date-poll-production-210a482abfed.herokuapp.com](https://date-poll-production-210a482abfed.herokuapp.com).
+- The `main` branch is deployed on [https://date-poll-production-210a482abfed.herokuapp.com](https://date-poll-production-210a482abfed.herokuapp.com).

+### Production environment

+[o2switch](https://www.o2switch.fr/) is used to handle production deployments:

+1. Connect with SSH to o2switch (`ssh <user_id>@seconde.o2switch.net`).
+2. Go to project folder and `git pull` to get the latest code version.
+3. Build `website` and/or `api` projects with `pnpm run build`.
+4. Restart `website` and/or `api` projects on o2switch cPanel interface.

 ## Tests